Modest Infrastructure Ltd: Facility

-Second yard
+GRSE–Modest Infrastructure shipyard

 Modest Infrastructure has also acquired land (about 161,000 square meters) for a new shipyard at Bhavnagar between Ghogha and Kuda on a seafront of Ratanpar.
 It will accommodate the construction of vessels up to 65000 DWT with 7 meter light draught.
 Construction is planned for wet basin, end launching slipway, side launching pad and dry dock for new construction and repairs.
 The new yard is expected to be fully ready for operations by end 2013.